DavidHLP/DavidHLP.github.io/src/content/note/en/spring-cache-cacheoperation-source-analysis.md

 series: Spring Cache
 contents: true
 tags: [Spring, Cache, Source Code Analysis]
-description: In-depth analysis of core source code for annotation processing in Spring Cache module
+description: In-depth analysis of core source code in Spring Cache module regarding annotation processing
 ---

 ## Overview

-This document provides an in-depth analysis of the core source code for annotation processing in the Spring Cache module, focusing on four key interfaces and classes: `CacheOperationSource`, `AbstractFallbackCacheOperationSource`, `AnnotationCacheOperationSource`, and `CacheAnnotationParser`.
-These components form the core infrastructure for Spring Cache annotation processing, and understanding their design and collaborative relationships is crucial for mastering how Spring Cache works.
+This document provides an in-depth analysis of the core source code in Spring Cache module regarding annotation processing, focusing on four key interfaces and classes: `CacheOperationSource`, `AbstractFallbackCacheOperationSource`, `AnnotationCacheOperationSource`, and `CacheAnnotationParser`.
+These components form the fundamental infrastructure of Spring Cache annotation processing, and understanding their design and collaboration is crucial for mastering how Spring Cache works.

 ## Component Overview